nathancmaniego/deerhacks-iv/README.md

 **Project Website:** https://deerhacks-iv--kappa.vercel.app/

 ## 🚀 Theme: Discovery
-**💡 Idea:** A one-stop platform that helps students discover rental listings and roommates by aggregating Facebook Marketplace, Kijiji, and university housing listings—all while using AI-powered roommate matching and trust scoring to reduce scams.
+**💡 Idea:** A one‑stop platform that helps students discover rental listings and roommates by aggregating listings from Zillow and Toronto Rentals—all while using roommate matching and trust scoring to reduce scams.

 ## The Problem: Student Housing is Broken
 Due to fragmented and unreliable platforms, students struggle to find safe, affordable, and convenient housing.
 Current options are inefficient, resulting in wasted time, scams, and difficulty finding roommates.

 ### 1️⃣ Housing Listings are Scattered & Messy
-- Students search across Facebook Marketplace, Kijiji, university portals, and random landlord websites.
+- Students search across multiple websites such as Zillow and Toronto Rentals.
-- Listings are duplicated, outdated, or missing key details (e.g., utilities, furnished status).
+- Listings are often duplicated, outdated, or missing key details (e.g., utilities, furnished status).
 - No smart search—students must manually filter through dozens of unrelated listings.

-### 🔹 Why UniHousing Hub Works:
+### 🔹 Why Dormigo Works:
-- ✅ **Aggregated Listings:** Combines data from Facebook, Kijiji, and university portals into one platform.
+- ✅ **Aggregated Listings:** Combines data from Zillow and Toronto Rentals into one platform.
-- ✅ **Smart Filtering & AI Search:** Quickly sort by rent, location, lease type, and amenities.
+- ✅ **Smart Filtering & Search:** Quickly sort by rent, location, and lease type, while filtering by price.
-- ✅ **Interactive Map:** View listings by proximity to campus and transit options.
+- ✅ **Roommate Matching:** Matches students based on lifestyle habits, sleep schedules, study preferences, and cleanliness levels.

 ## 🎯 Core Features for MVP
 1. **🔍 Aggregated Housing Listings**
-   Scrapes Facebook Marketplace and Kijiji to display rental and sublet listings in one place.
+   Scrapes Zillow and Toronto Rentals to display rental and sublet listings in one place.
-2. **📍 Interactive Map Search**
+2. **📍 Location Search & Price Filtering**
-   Allows users to filter by price, location, lease type (sublet, short-term, long-term), and amenities.
+   Allows users to search listings by location and filter by price.
-3. **🤝 AI-Powered Roommate Matching**
+3. **🤝 Roommate Matching**
    Matches students based on lifestyle habits, sleep schedules, study preferences, and cleanliness levels.

 ## ⚙️ Tech Stack
 - **Frontend:**
   - React + Vite
   - Tailwind CSS
-  - Google Maps API
 - **Backend:**
   - Flask / FastAPI
   - PostgreSQL / Firebase
 - **Data Collection:**
-  - Scrapy / BeautifulSoup (for Facebook & Kijiji scraping)
+  - Scrapy / BeautifulSoup (for Zillow & Toronto Rentals scraping)
-- **AI Features:**
-  - NLP (spaCy) for roommate matching

 ## 🧐 Meaning Behind the Name